 While there are plenty of bright spots in The Adam Project, they never quite shine together as the film’s time-twisting story plays out.
 At various points, the events unfolding on the screen feel too cute, too sentimental, too violent, or even too cerebral (when it comes to the narrative’s time-travel logistics) relative to the film around them.
 That lack of consistency makes it tough to just sit back and enjoy The Adam Project as a linear tale, and instead, give the film a “series of vignettes” vibe that’s hard to shake no matter how funny Reynolds and Scobell are, or how poignant a particular scene gets.

 It’s unfortunate, because you don’t have to look hard to see all the pieces of a great film in The Adam Project.
 The more you step back and examine the big picture, though, the less impressive it looks.

 Netflix original film The Adam Project premieres March 11 on the streaming service.

-- The best sci-fi movies on Netflix right now (May 2022)
+- The best sci-fi movies on Hulu right now (October 2022)

 - Nope review: Jordan Peele’s intelligent sci-fi horror delivers

 - Spiderhead review: Chris Hemsworth shines in slick thriller